Eleven Jaw-Dropping Technologies Included in the Wild New Smithsonian FUTURES Exhibit

 Zero-waste energy

 Nuclear fusion technology promises enormous energy potential with no emissions.
-And key pieces from the “Scylla 1,” the first controlled thermonuclear fusion experiment will be in the building.
+And key pieces from the “Scylla 1,” the first controlled thermonuclear fusion experiment, will be in the building.

 “If I had to isolate one unfulfilled future that we’re representing in the show that was most significant,” Adamson says, “This would definitely be it.”

-Current nuclear plants harness energy from splitting heavy atoms, a process that creates radioactive waste.
+Current nuclear plants use fission to harness energy from splitting heavy atoms, a process that creates radioactive waste.
 Accomplishing the opposite could mean no waste, less risk and more reward, Molese says.

 Ocean living

-If sea levels keep rising and real estate doesn’t get cheaper, underwater property might seem like a better alternative to the waterfront.
+If sea levels keep rising and real estate doesn’t get cheaper, aquatic property might seem like a better alternative to the waterfront.
 Artist Russell Heston’s undersea lounge captured a new enthusiasm for ocean exploration that paralleled the space race that followed World War II.
 His depiction features a geodesic dome of glass and steel covering a modern club with glitz and glam.

 “It just goes to show that the pragmatic aspect of industrial design is often fueled by the more imaginative,” Adamson says.